smolak/stash-it/packages/prefix-suffix-plugin/README.md

 ### Description

-`PrefixSuffixPlugin` is a plugin for `@stash-it/stash-it` that allows you to add a prefix and/or suffix to the key before persisting the value.
+`@stash-it/prefix-suffix-plugin` is a plugin for `@stash-it/stash-it` that allows you to add a prefix and/or suffix to the key before persisting the value.

 ### When to use it?